Magical Origin Stories Written by Readers

 Exploring stories of untold beginnings has always appealed to me as a writer.
 The Merlin Saga began after I wondered about the early life of the man who became the wise and powerful old wizard we know so well from the tales of Arthurian legend.
-And instead of focusing solely on the mystery of the magical island’s disappearance, my recent Atlantis Saga begins by imagining what may have happened to trigger its creation.
+And instead of focusing solely on the mystery of the magical island’s disappearance, The Atlantis Saga begins by imagining what may have happened to trigger its creation.

 With this in mind, I recently invited fans of my books to dig deep into their imaginations and write their own origin stories for any character from one of my books.
 The results were simply fantastic!
 Of course, I knew my fans were a talented bunch, but their creativity and enthusiasm for these characters and their stories was a joy to read.
 And now that the contest is complete, it is my great pleasure to share some of the winning stories with you.